Key Takeaways

 • Look for wholesale software for small businesses that provide core features such as inventory management and basic reporting.

-• Try cloud-based solutions, which SMBs prefer because they can lower upfront costs by up to 25% per year and easier maintenance.
+• Try cloud-based solutions, which SMBs prefer because they can lower upfront costs.

 • User-friendly interfaces should be a top priority as small business owners handle their POS systems.